UB-Mannheim/BeTrial/README.md

 ## Installation

-This installation is tested with [Ubuntu][ubuntu-link] and we expect that it should work for other similar environments similarly.
+This installation is tested with Ubuntu and we expect that it should work for other similar environments similarly.

 ### 1. Requirements